 CHICAGO—The School of the Art Institute of Chicago (SAIC), a global leader in art and design education, will welcome celebrated artist Judy Chicago to deliver the School’s commencement address on Monday, May 14, at Wintrust Arena, 200 East Cermak Road.
 Chicago, who was recently named one of Time’s 100 Most Influential People of 2018, will receive an honorary doctorate from the School, along with esteemed honorees, iconic Peruvian artist and SAIC alum Teresa Burga, critically acclaimed artist and SAIC alum Rashid Johnson, and renowned architect Stanley Tigerman.

 Since 1938 SAIC has awarded honorary degrees to an elite group of individuals who have made significant contributions to art, design, scholarship and culture.
-Past recipients include Marina Abramovic, Tania Bruguera, Jeanne Gang, Theaster Gates, Jeff Koons, Kerry James Marshall, Albert Oehlen, Yoko Ono, David Sedaris, Patti Smith, and Kanye West.
+Past recipients include Marina Abramovic, Tania Bruguera, Jeanne Gang, Theaster Gates, Jeff Koons, Kerry James Marshall, Albert Oehlen, Yoko Ono, David Sedaris, and Patti Smith.

 “The School of the Art Institute of Chicago is honored to welcome Judy Chicago, Stanley Tigerman, Rashid Johnson, and Teresa Burga into the class of 2018,” said Elissa Tenny, president of SAIC.
 “Through their work and scholarship, these citizen artists address contemporary issues and exemplify the values that make SAIC a school of art and design that is distinct from any other."

 More than 900 students are expected to receive undergraduate and graduate degrees and post-baccalaureate certificates from the prestigious art and design institution.

 About the Honorees